by Robert Louis Stevenson

 Are frosted like a wedding-cake.

 This article was posted on Wednesday, December 21st, 2005 at 2:22 pm and is filed under English, Languages, Poems about Winter, Poetry, Poetry about the Seasons, Robert Louis Stevenson, Winter-time, Winter-Time.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply